 Health Insurance: J Scholars

 Consistent with United States federal regulations, individuals in Exchange Visitor (J-1) status must purchase health insurance that includes minimum coverage as set by the United States Department of State, including coverage for medical evacuation and repatriation.
 To ensure that exchange visitors at Temple University purchase at least the minimum coverage for the duration of the individual's J program, Temple University requires proof of insurance only from firms whose coverage has been verified as meeting the Department of State minima prior to the issuance of any Form DS-2019.
-You may find a list of insurance companies with policies that meet Department of State standards on our Insurance Companies Listing page.

 - Medical benefits of at least $50,000 per accident or illness